alonroth/pr-helper/README.md

 ### Step 4: Setting Up Environment Variables

-Create a `.env` file in the root of your project to store your environment variables.
+Copy the `.env.example` file to `.env` in the root of your project to store your environment variables.
 Here's an example `.env` file:

 ```env
 GITHUB_APP_ID=your_app_id